polkadot-developers/polkadot-docs/infrastructure/validators/build-a-community.md

 ## Transparency & Establishing Trust

-Considering the risks involved for both Validators and Nominators, establishing trust is one of the most essential factors in running quality validator services.
+Considering the risks involved for both validators and nominators, establishing trust is one of the most essential factors in running quality validator services.

 ### Self Stake

 Validators should have skin in the game in their operations in the form of a stake that is self-bonded to their validator stash.
-[Slashing](../learn/learn-offenses.md) applies to the total stake of a Validator, therefore having a high self-stake shows confidence in the operations.
+[Slashing]() applies to the total stake of a Validator, therefore having a high self-stake shows confidence in the operations.
 This helps show commitment from the Validator as they have skin in the game and can be penalized for negative actions or poor maintenance. mess up.
 Having very little self-stake can signal to